 Chlorinated antimicrobials are persistent in the environment, can disrupt hormone functioning and cause adverse reproductive and developmental effects.
-In 2016, the FDA determined that 19 antimicrobials, including triclosan and triclocarban, should not be used in consumer soaps and body wash products due to their lack of proven benefit and potential for health harm.
+In 2016, the FDA determined that 19 antimicrobials, including triclosan and triclocarban, should not be used in over-the-counter soaps and body washes due to their lack of proven benefit and potential for health harm.
 However, they continue to be used in numerous other products where their value and safety have not been demonstrated.